 State insect - honeybee State bird - Eastern Bluebird State invertebrate - crayfish State horse - Missouri Fox Trotting Horse State Game Bird - Bobwhite Quail

-Kansas City, Missouri has more fountains than any city in the world except Rome, Italy.
-There are 200+ fountains in the Kansas City Metro area.
+Did you know Kansas City, Missouri has more fountains than almost any other city in the world?
+Only Rome, Italy has more!
+There are over 200 fountains all around the Kansas City area.

 U.S. Army Captain Albert Berry jumped out of a plane near St Louis at 1,500 feet on March 1, 1912.
 This was the first successful parachute jump.

 In April 1860, the Pony Express began using horse and rider relay teams to carry mail along a 2,000-mile route between St. Joseph, Missouri, and Sacramento, California.
-Read more about the terrific thrilling trip here.
+What a terrific thrilling trip this must have been.

 The company only operated for 19 months, because new technology called the telegraph put them out of business.